-Breaking up is always hard and it’s a thing most people aren’t likely to talk up.
-For a long time I, like any other person, considered my failed relationships to be totally uncomfortable thing, resulting in the feelings of uncertainty, sorrow and guilt.
-But when I split up with my boyfriend I started thinking about what I could learn from my failed relationship instead of suffering and feeling helpless.
+Breaking up is always hard, and it’s a thing most people aren’t likely to talk up.
+For a long time, I, like any other person, considered my failed relationships to being a totally uncomfortable thing, resulting in feelings of uncertainty, sorrow, and guilt.
+But when I split up with my boyfriend, I started thinking about what I could learn from my failed relationship instead of suffering and feeling helpless.
 I looked at the situation from another perspective and saw so much wisdom in it.
 Here are 8 lessons I learned from my recent failed relationship.

 1. He won’t change

 This is the biggest illusion I cherished throughout our relationship.
 I don’t mean I wanted him to be someone else.
-But there are always things that annoy you or irritate or just make uncomfortable.
-After some time of being together I realized that all those cute drawbacks about him turned out into real headaches.
-You know, when you learn to accept instead of expect you will have fewer disappointments.
-And I couldn’t accept a lot of things about him and I was trying to change him.
+But there are always things that annoy you or irritate or just make you uncomfortable.
+After some time of being together, I realized that all those cute drawbacks about him turned out into real headaches.
+You know, when you learn to accept instead of expecting, you will have fewer disappointments.
+And I couldn’t accept many things about him, and I was trying to change him.
 But it didn’t work.
 Either you accept the person or leave him.

 2. …neither will I

 And that was his turn to get disappointed.
-It’s difficult to reach a compromise, especially for two grown-up independent individuals.
-I understand that any relationship will be successful without concessions but very often girls and guys have a totally different idea of what a relationship is.
+It isn’t easy to reach a compromise, especially for two grown-up, independent individuals.
+I understand that any relationship will be successful without concessions, but girls and guys often have a totally different idea of what a relationship is.
 And that was my case.

 3. Common goals

 Antoine de Saint-Exupery once said, “To love is not to look at one another, but to look together in the same direction.”
 I cannot but agree with his words since it’s the basis of any strong relationship.
-And it’s really disappointing when you discover that your partner intends to create a family and live happily when you want to travel, party and develop your professional potential.
+And it isn’t enjoyable when you discover that your partner intends to create a family and live happily when you want to travel, party, and develop your professional potential.
 If the two have different goals, it will be difficult for them to start a family together.

 4. Personal boundaries are important

-Personal space, interests and me-time are extremely important to both of you and when a person thinks that you belong to him it’s a big problem.
-When you are committed to someone you want to know everything about this person.
+Personal space, interests, and me-time are critical to both of you, and when a person thinks that you belong to him, it’s a big problem.
+When you are committed to someone, you want to know everything about this person.
 But I had an impression that I was always controlled by my beloved.
-I failed to set my personal boundaries and as a result our relationship collapsed.
-But now I know for sure that I will never tolerate controlling my incoming calls and messages or checking the list of my friends and intervening in my private space.
+I failed to set my personal boundaries, and as a result, our relationship collapsed.
+But now I know for sure that I will never tolerate controlling my incoming calls and messages or checking my friends’ list, and intervening in my private space.

 Admittedly, dating a guy means you spend a lot of time together.
-But when he’s working all day long every day and you see him on Sunday evening only, it can get a bit irritating.
-I also love my job and I’m often called career-driven but my job isn’t the first priority.
+But when he’s working all day long every day, and you see him on Sunday evening only, it can get a bit irritating.
+I also love my job, and I’m often called career-driven, but my job isn’t the priority.
 I always have time for my friends and parents and will always have time for my partner.
-Now I know perfectly well that if his work is more important to him than anything else, our relationship won’t be worth pursuing.
+Now I know perfectly well that our relationship won’t be worth pursuing if his work is more important to him than anything else.

 6. Happiness is a choice